MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 #### Using different watermarks in sections

 The internal data model in Word only allows one watermark for the entire document.
-If you try to insert a second watermark, whether in a first page, other pages, or sections, Word will delete or replace the previous watermark.
+If you try to insert a second watermark, whether in a first page, other pages, or sections, Word deletes or replaces the previous watermark.

 In case you want to apply different watermarks to different sections, this work-around might work: